-As mentioned above, the major new component to this spacetime compared to Schwarzschild is frame-dragging, which becomes more important as one gets closer to the hole.
-One of many bizarre consequences is that if you were to drop a particle from infinity radially at the hole, then as it got closer it would acquire a nonzero angular velocity even thought it would still have zero angular momentum!
-The angular velocity of a zero angular momentum particle, which can be considered to be the angular velocity of spacetime, is
+The major new component to this spacetime compared to Schwarzschild is frame-dragging, which becomes more important as one gets closer to the hole.
+One of many bizarre consequences is that if you were to drop a particle from infinity radially at the hole, then as it got closer it would acquire a nonzero angular velocity (but still have zero angular momentum!).
+The angular velocity of a zero angular momentum particle, which can be thought of as the angular velocity of spacetime, is